We combine sophisticated, systematic analysis with the forward-looking insights of our investment experts

 - Carry analysis at a historical and cross-sectional level for asset valuation.

 - Tracking market positioning by analysing different strategies’ beta and data from the Commodity Futures Trading Commission (CFTC).

 - Analysing statements from G10 central banks and building a ‘heartbeat monitor’ for key institutions.

 - Monitoring cross-asset behaviour via global asset correlations and Sharpe ratio analysis.

 Here again, our investment teams are critical in interpreting the data and assessing the implications for portfolio allocation.

 - Understanding equity risk

-Our long experience in equity investment has shown us that controlling a portfolio’s risk is about more than optimising for the lowest volatility – systematic analysis does not tell the whole story about future risks.
-For this reason, we have embedded a discretionary risk assessment at every stage of our investment process.
+Our equity process starts with a systematic screening model that sorts stocks based on criteria such as price stability, diversification, earnings quality and liquidity.
+Automating this initial screening allows us to increase scalability and better focus our team’s resources.
+However, systematic analysis does not tell the whole story about future risks.
+For this reason, we have embedded a discretionary risk assessment at every stage of the investment process.
 We conduct in-depth analysis of top-down and company-specific risks that are difficult to model, including:

 This human insight and validation allow us to anticipate new risks and adapt our portfolios accordingly.
 One important example is the inclusion of carbon risk within our 360-degree risk management process.
-Carbon emissions are now high on the global agenda, driven by greater investor awareness and regulatory changes, but this was clearly not always the case and is a risk that systematic models would struggle to anticipate.
+Carbon emissions are now high on the global agenda, driven by greater investor awareness and regulatory changes.
+This was clearly not always the case and is a risk that systematic models would struggle to anticipate.